dharmafly/noodle/_posts/2005-01-01-Noodle-as-node-module.md

     // Called when a cached item has expired from the cache noodle.events.on('cache/expire', function (obj) {
       //obj is the cache item
     });

 ### Configuration

 Configuration is possible programmatically via `noodle.configure(obj)`.

 This accepts a conig object which can be partly or fully representing the config options.

 This object is applied over the existing config found in the `config.json`.

 Example for change just two settings:

-    var noodle = require('noodle');
+    var noodle = require('noodlejs');

     // Do not display messages to the terminal and set
     // the default document type to json

     noodle.configure({
       debug: false,
       defaultDocumentType: "json"